US LLC for Non-US Residents (Foreigners) — 2026 Guide

 The general consensus is that your US LLC is engaged in a trade or business in the U.S. (ETBUS for short) if the following conditions are met:

-1. You have at least one "dependent agent" in the US Dependent agents are employees or exclusive contractors that work for you.
+1. You have at least one "dependent agent" in the US.
+Dependent agents are employees or exclusive contractors that work for you.

 2. This dependent agent contributes substantially to furthering your company's business in the United States (e.g., negotiating and concluding contracts), as opposed to merely administrative duties.

-3. you are engaged in “considerable, continuous, and regular” business in the US
+3. You are engaged in "considerable, continuous, and regular" business in the US.

 Unfortunately, what is considered "substantial, continuous, and regular" is not precisely defined in US law.
 However, it should not be taken literally, as a look at a document from the Treasury Dept. Office of Tax Policy on the attitude of the US trade and business community toward e-commerce will shed some light on this issue: